 Each year, the Fall Competition is held early in the fall semester for second year day and third year evening students.
 The students are responsible for composing an appellate brief based on a hypothetical case.
-The students are then broken into groups and each person argues one of the positions.
-The students present their appellate oral argument before a panel of judges composed of Moot Court Board Members.
-In the Fall Competition, there are two rounds of oral arguments, followed by a Finale showcasing the two competitors with the highest cumulative scores.
+Then each student argues one of the positions before a panel of judges composed of Moot Court Board Members.
+In the Fall Competition, there are two rounds of oral arguments, followed by a Finale.
+The Finale showcases the two competitors with the highest cumulative scores who have the distinguished honor of arguing before a panel of practitioners and/or actual judges from various jurisdictions.
 From the Fall Competition, up to 14 students are invited to join the Moot Court Board based on a composite of their first and second round oral scores and their written brief.

 Feel free to contact...

-If you cannot make to the mandatory meeting, please contact Stephanie Klock and Gabe Maldoff immediately.
+If you cannot make to the mandatory meeting, please contact Lauren Harrison immediately.

 We look forward to an exciting and successful competition, and hope to see everyone at the informational meetings.